observingClouds/xbitinfo/paper.md

 # Remarks

 It should be noted that the BitInformation algorithm relies on uncompressed data that hasn't been manipulated beforehand.
-A common issue is that climate model output has been linearily quantized during its generation, e.g. because it has been written to the GRIB format.
-Such datasets should be handeled with care as the bitinformation often contains artificial information resulting in too many keepbits.
-Filters to capture those cases are currently developed within xbitinfo to warn the user.
+A common issue is that climate model output has been linearly quantized during its generation, e.g. because it has been written to the GRIB format.
+Such datasets should be handled with care as the bit information often contains artificial information resulting in too many keepbits.
+Filters to capture those cases are currently being developed within xbitinfo to warn the user.

 # Acknowledgements

-We acknowledge all GitHub contributors that helped and continue to help to improve Xbitinfo and its dependencies.
-We also thank the ECMWF Code4Earth and Google Summer of Code programs for providing funds to support students to work on new features of Xbitinfo.
+We acknowledge all GitHub contributors that have helped and continue to help to improve Xbitinfo and its dependencies.
+We also thank the ECMWF Code4Earth and Google Summer of Code programs for providing funding for students to work on new features of Xbitinfo.

 # References